ongerit/javascript-hw/5/class/README.md

 * On the server-side
 * HTTP is the language the user uses to connect to the server *GET is going to ask the browser to collect the name value pair.
 The name of the field and the value associated with the pair.
+*URL encoding-when a space is passed you get %20

 ```